Class KafkaConsumer<K,V>

 • pipeToAndAwait

-public Void pipeToAndAwait(WriteStream<KafkaConsumerRecord<K,V>> dst)
+public void pipeToAndAwait(WriteStream<KafkaConsumerRecord<K,V>> dst)

-This method waits for the completion of the underlying asynchronous operation.
+Unlike the bare Vert.x variant, this method returns a Void.
+This method awaits indefinitely for the completion of the underlying asynchronous operation.
 If the operation completes successfully, the result is returned, otherwise the failure is thrown (potentially wrapped in a RuntimeException).

 Parameters: